Language arts concentration

 Wondering if this program the right fit?

-Begin with reading The Gift of Dyslexia, by Ronald D. Davis: Better understand the dyslexic learner (or visual-spatial) learner related to language arts or read The Gift of Learning, by Ronald D. Davis: Outlines dyslexic (or visual-spatial) learner and handwriting, math, and attention deficit issues..
+In addition to contacting me directly, reading The Gift of Dyslexia, by Ronald D. Davis: Better understand the dyslexic learner (or visual-spatial) or read The Gift of Learning, by Ronald D. Davis: Outlines dyslexic (or visual-spatial) learner and handwriting, math, and attention deficit issues.
 By reading the first couple of chapters you will see if you relate to it and how it resonates with you.

 Professional services described as Davis®, Davis Dyslexia Correction®, Davis Symbol Mastery®, Davis Orientation Counseling®, and Davis Math Mastery® may only be provided by persons who are employed by a licensed Davis Specialist, or who are trained and licensed as Davis Facilitators by Davis Dyslexia Association International.